7. A narcissist will deny things that have happened while someone with anxiety will hold on tight to the pain.

 13. A narcissist will cause drama and spread false rumors while someone with anxiety crumbles at someone talking about them or thinking someone doesn’t like them.

 Even if it isn’t true, instead of checking their facts, a narcissist will go after you for it.
 Instead of hearing your side, if you’ve made them look bad or tarnished their reputation beware.

 Narcissists look at every relationship as a reflection of them.
-So if you aren’t living up to their standard and people are talking about you, they don’t think twice they just believe it because they thrive on negativity and drama.
+So if you aren’t living up to their standards and people are talking about you, they don’t think twice, they just believe it because they thrive on negativity and drama.